behdanisohrab/ATL/README.md

 for more specific instructions, see `doc/QuickHelp.md` for general description of the architecure, see `doc/Architecture.md`

+if you want to contribute, and find the codebase overwhelming, don't hesitate to open an issue so we can help you out and possibly write more documentation.

 screenshot:

 ![angry birds 3.2.0, Worms 2 Armageddon, and gravity defied running side by side by side](https://gitlab.com/Mis012/android_translation_layer_PoC/-/raw/master/screenshot_2.png)